sphericalpm/lektorium/README.md

 A typical user would be a large and loosely governed organisation with departments having a strong mandate to communicate externally and independently publish on the web.

-We will use Lektor, a great static site generator, as the source of basic content management and organisation functionality, and augment it with everything necessary for the business setting described above.
+We will use Lektor (https://github.com/lektor/lektor), a great static site generator, as the source of basic content management and organisation functionality, and augment it with everything necessary for the business setting described above.

 # Design goals
 If you are responsible for the web presence, corporate branding, design and consistency in communications in an organisation